signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 * Examine the correlation between `W` and `Y`.

-* Use `noisyIndicators()` to generate 10 indicators associated with `X` and 4 noisy indicators associated with W, with correlations 0.8 in both cases.
+* Use `noisyProxies()` to generate 10 indicators associated with `X` and 4 noisy indicators associated with W, with correlations 0.8 in both cases.

 * Plot the associated correlation matrix.